aws-controllers-k8s/community/docs/content/docs/tutorials/autoscaling-example.md

 ## Next steps

-For more examples on how to use the SageMaker ACK service controller, see the [SageMaker controller samples repository][sagemaker-samples].
+To learn more about Application Auto Scaling on a SageMaker endpoint, see the [Application Auto Scaling controller samples](https://github.com/aws-controllers-k8s/applicationautoscaling-controller/tree/main/samples/hosting-autoscaling-on-sagemaker) repository.
 ### Updates

 To update the `ScalableTarget` and `ScalingPolicy` parameters after the resources are created, make any changes to the `scalable-target.yaml` or `scaling-policy.yaml` files and reapply them with `kubectil apply`.